dindinw/git-note/internal/git_types.md

 ## Blob type
 the blob type is just the content of your file.

-create a empty git reposity for testing.
+create a empty git repository for testing.

     $ mkdir test1
     $ cd test1/